saezlab/liana-py/README.md

 ## Development & Contributions

-LIANA+ is still under development.
-Nevertheless, the API visible to the user should be stable, specifically `liana.method.sc`.

 We welcome suggestions, ideas, and contributions!
 Please use do not hesitate to contact us, or use the issues or the [LIANA+ Development project](https://github.com/orgs/saezlab/projects/16) to make suggestions.

 ## Tutorials